blancagiron/GranaBus/README.md

 ## Features

 - **Real-Time Bus Schedules**: Retrieve up-to-date bus arrival times for interurban routes.
-- **Parada Search**: Search for bus stops by name, regardless of case sensitivity or accentuation.
+- **Bus Stop Search**: Search for bus stops by name, regardless of case sensitivity or accentuation.
 - **Location Sharing**: Receive the geographical location of a selected bus stop.

 ## Deployment